 In the distance, over the heads of the armored men, a single green star shot into the sky.
 Jaco and Bast had reached Doc, he would hopefully stabilize the pilot and get them all to the ship.

-The suits turned, and in the floodlights Jack could see a man pointing west towards the flare.
+The suits turned, and in the floodlights Jack could see a man pointing east towards the flare.
 Probably the man in charge.
 Four suits continued their search to the east for Jack, while the others turned west back towards camp.

 Shit.
 Jack hoped the radio would work from this far below the ridgeline.